Creative Visa Sponsorship Jobs in Florida

 Which companies sponsor visas for creative professionals in Florida?

 Walt Disney World and Universal Creative in Orlando are among the most consistent sponsors for roles in animation, production design, and visual effects.
 In Miami, advertising agencies and media companies including Univision and various global agency networks have sponsored creative talent.
-Larger entertainment and tech employers tend to have established immigration infrastructure, making them more likely to initiate H-1B or O-1 sponsorship for qualified creative candidates.
+Larger entertainment and tech employers tend to have established immigration infrastructure, making them more likely to initiate H-1B visa or O-1 visa sponsorship for qualified creative candidates.

 Which visa types are most common for creative roles in Florida?